AEADataEditor/aeadataeditor.github.io/_next/policy/experimental-survey-papers.md

 ---
-title: Special rules for  papers conducting experiments and collecting primary data
+title: Supplemental policy for  papers conducting experiments and collecting primary data
 layout: withtoc
 ---

 For experimental papers and papers that collect primary data via surveys, additional rules apply.
-We normally expect authors of such articles to supply the following supplementary materials (any exceptions to this policy should be requested at the time of submission):
+We normally expect authors of such articles to supply the following supplementary materials, in addition to the materials required by the standard [Data and Code Availability Policy](dcap2020.md).
+Any exceptions to this policy should be requested at the time of submission.

 Original Instructions
 ---------------------